Leaseweb/LswMemcacheBundle/README.md

     $this->get('memcache.default')->get('someKey');

-The above example shows how to store value 'someValue' under key 'someKey' for a maximum of $timeToLive seconds (the 0 parameter are the 'flags').
+The above example shows how to store value 'someValue' under key 'someKey' for a maximum of $timeToLive seconds.
 In the second line the value is retrieved from Memcache.
 If the key can not be found or the specified number of seconds have passed the 'get' function returns the value 'false'.